graph-algorithms/edge-addition-planarity-suite/README.md

 Once one has set up the development environment and is able to work with the code in the development environment, it is possible to make the distribution with the following additional steps:

-1. Ensure that the autotools, configure, and make are available on the command-line (e.g. add C:\MinGW\msys\1.0\bin to the system PATH before Windows Program Files to ensure that the _find_ program is the one from MSYS rather than the one from Windows).
+1. Ensure that the autotools, configure, and make are available on the command-line (e.g. add C:\MinGW\msys\1.0\bin to the system PATH before Windows Program Files to ensure that the _find_ program is the one from MSYS rather than the one from Windows (e.g., adjust the PATH variable as needed)).
 2. Navigate to .../edge-addition-planarity-suite (the directory containing _configure.ac_ and the _c_ subdirectory)
 3. Get into _bash_ (e.g., type _bash_ in the Windows command-line), then enter the following commands:
     1. autogen.sh